Stamp Duty Calculator

 What is the SDLT threshold for first-time buyers in 2025?

-First-time buyers pay no SDLT on the first £300,000 of their purchase, and then 5% on any portion between £300,001 and £500,000.
-If the property costs more than £500,000, standard rates apply to the entire purchase price with no relief.
+First-time buyers pay no SDLT on the first £300,000 of their purchase, then 5% on any portion between £300,001 and £500,000.
+Above £500,000 the relief is lost and standard rates apply to the entire price.

 How do I calculate SDLT on a buy-to-let property?